cloudbees-core-cd-workshop/workshop-exercises/README.md

  See: [Releases](https://github.com/PipelineHandsOn/intro-to-declarative-pipeline/releases)

-**Important Note**: The ```CD-Acceleration-with-CloudBees-Workshop.pdf``` file contains corporate identify materials that are proprietary to CloudBees, Inc. that cannot be reused without written permission from CloudBees, Inc.
+**Important Note**: The ```CD-Acceleration-with-CloudBees-Workshop.pdf``` file contains copywritten material that is proprietary to CloudBees, Inc. that cannot be reused without written permission from CloudBees, Inc.

 # Disclaimer